DBM seeks P1.28B hike in PhilHealth budget

 The proposed 2024 budget would benefit more than 21 million people, of whom 1.31 million would be indigent and financially incapacitated patients who cannot afford quality healthcare services, Secretary Amenah Pangandaman said in a statement Friday, Oct.
 27, 2023.

-Republic Act 11223 or the Universal Health Care Act, signed in 2019, mandates the Philippine Health Insurance Corp. or PhilHealth to provide health insurance coverage and ensure affordable and accessible health care services for all Filipinos.
+Republic Act 11223 or the Universal Health Care Act, signed in 2019, mandates PhilHealth to provide health insurance coverage and ensure affordable and accessible health care services for all Filipinos.

 The proposed PhilHealth program benefits are expected to reach some 12.75 million indigent members as identified by the National Household Targeting System under the Department of Social Welfare and Development, as well as 8.26 million senior citizens.
 Senior citizens were granted mandatory PhilHealth coverage under Republic Act 10645 of 2014.